NetworkMP/NetworkMP/README.md

 ## Disclaimer

-⚠️ All products developed by our network studio, including Network Multiplayer, are independent creations and are not affiliated with or endorsed by Rockstar North, Rockstar Games, or Take Two.
+⚠️ This product, including Network Multiplayer, is an independent creation of our network studio and is not affiliated with or endorsed by Rockstar North, Rockstar Games, or Take Two.

 ## Features